Mac display with GarageBand on the screen sitting on an office desk Software

 You’re ready to record!

-Hit the red circular “Record” button at the top of the screen when you’re ready to begin recording.
+Hit the red circular “Record” button at the top of the screen when you’re ready to start recording.

 As Randy explains in the video above, having the zoomed-in view along the bottom of the session screen gives you more detailed information about the captured audio.
 You can zoom in even more so to see where specific moments of your recording can be edited when you begin playing them back and considering what editing needs to be done.